LouisCHague/strongman/README.md

 # World's Strongest Man and World's Strongest Woman: Strength Trends & Athlete Profiling

-This repository contains the code and process used to scrape, clean, and extract data for strong-athletes, including their maximum lifts in a variety of competition exercises.
+This repository contains the code and process used to scrape, clean, and analyse data for strong-athletes, including their maximum lifts in a variety of competition exercises.
 The data was collected from [StrengthResults.com](https://strengthresults.com/statistics/profiles/cdcf-bbb4-4d7f-9306-26a3137e212e), focusing on extracting maximum recorded lifts for exercises of individual athletes.
 After filtering out teams and incomplete data, the final dataset contains records for 5,557 strongman competitors.

 ## Workflow Overview